jmccormac01/Donuts/docs/donuts/user_guide.rst

 Further detail
 --------------

-More explanation of the ``Donuts`` constructor parameters are given below.
+More explanation of the :class:`~donuts.Donuts` constructor parameters are given below.

 Defining the reference image